 Figure out where your readers congregate online.
 Talk to them, read their posts and comments, and take notes about the exact phrases they use to describe their dreams and challenges.

-Then you can write blog content that hits ‘em right in the feels.
+Then you can write a blog post that hits ‘em right in the feels.

 2. Write Like a Chameleon